Iain Hume: International career

 At age 15, Hume turned down the opportunity to represent Scotland at under-16 level, saying that he is more devoted to Canada.

 Hume played at the 2001 FIFA World Youth Championship in Argentina, alongside Atiba Hutchinson and Mike Klukowski among others.
 He starred for Canada at the 2003 FIFA World Youth Championship.
 He scored three goals, including the game winner versus Czech Republic.
 The win over the Czech's qualified Canada for the round of 16, where they eliminated Burkina Faso on a goal by Josh Simpson.
 In the quarter finals, Hume scored the equaliser in the 53rd minute to send their game against Spain to extra time.
 Canada eventually bowed out to the Spanish by a 2–1 scoreline.
 It is Canada's best showing at a FIFA male event.

 He made his senior debut for Canada in a February 2003 friendly match against Libya.

 Coming on as a substitute in the 2007 CONCACAF Gold Cup semi-final versus the United States, he made an immediate impact, making his presence known through a few tough tackles and a remarkable goal, snapping Canada's 705-minute scoring drought in matches versus the United States.
 Minutes later he kept Canada within a goal's reach courtesy of a goal-line clearance with his heel, to deny Clint Dempsey a goal.

 Personal life

 Hume is a supporter of Liverpool and Hearts.
 He idolised Ian Rush, John Barnes and John Robertson as a child.

 In September 2020, it was reported that Hume, his wife and two children have moved to Woodstock, Ontario.
-Hume will be the guest head coach for the Woodstock F.C.
-Premier Stallions and assist with the Division 2 Stallions.
+He was a guest head coach for the Woodstock F.C.
+Premier Stallions and assistant with the Division 2 Stallions.